Tony Hawk's Pro Skater 2: Console and computer versions

 The Nintendo 64 version was also positively reviewed, though less so than its PlayStation and Dreamcast counterparts.
 Fran Mirabella of IGN stated that Edge of Reality gave the best version of the game that the Nintendo 64 was capable of having.
 Justin Leeper of Game Informer noted that along with the original version's strengths being successfully transposed, the reduced load times are an advantage of the Nintendo 64 port.
 Both Mirabella and Leeper judged the Nintendo 64 version's graphics to be inferior to the PlayStation version due to the reduced draw distance and the blurred, seamed textures.
 In regards to the soundtrack, while both reviewers commended the effort to incorporate the licensed tracks onto a cartridge format, they concluded that the result came across as "butchered".

-Greg Orlando reviewed the PlayStation version of the game for Next Generation, rating it five stars out of five: "Stop reading.
-Go buy.
-Hurry – and consider stoplights to be a suggestion".
+Greg Orlando of Next Generation gave five stars out of five for PlayStation version, praising the graphics, gameplay, controls, soundtrack, and level editor.

 Handheld versions

-Martin Taylor of Eurogamer considered the Game Boy Advance version to be "an impressive accomplishment" and "almost like a new game - Tony Hawk's Pro Skater 2b if you like".
 Craig Harris of IGN noted that while the Game Boy Color version had "serious" gameplay problems, it was an improvement over its predecessor's equivalent on the same platform.
 Frank Provo of GameSpot referred to the Game Boy Color version's gameplay as "exquisite" and praised the "colorful and detailed" environments and "fluidly animating" character sprites.
 Hillary Goldstein of IGN stated that the iOS version "maintains the fun and challenge of the original" in spite of its imperfect controls.
 Kristan Reed of Eurogamer considered the iOS port to be "a surprisingly enjoyable conversion", though he noted the overly-faithful graphics, the struggling framerate on older iOS devices, the lack of a multiplayer mode and some soundtrack changes to be flaws.

-Next Generation reviewed the Game Boy Advance version of the game, rating it five stars out of five, and stated that "Buy this and you'll be a believer too.
-The Hawk has been done justice on a portable."